-Online Schools & Degrees in Nunavut
+Online Schools in & Nunavut

 Nunavut is Canada's youngest territory, having only separated from the Northwest Territories in 1999.
 It encompasses a vast portion of northern Canada and includes the islands making up the Arctic Archipelago, as well as the magnetic North Pole.
 Despite its large size — it covers a fifth of the Canadian landmass — Nunavut is the least populated province in the nation.
 According to the Nunavut Bureau of Statistics, just 36,102 people lived in the province in January 2014, and Statistics Canada reports 84 percent of the population is Inuit.
 The territory also has one of the youngest populations in the country, with the median age in 2012 being 24.7.